-However, a closer analysis shows that the fundamentals of their system are based, not on the Bible, but on behavioristic principles such as those developed by atheistic scientists Ivan Pavlov and B. F. Skinner—who were not Christians, but atheists.
+However, a closer analysis shows that the fundamentals of their system are based, not on the Bible, but on the principles of behaviorism developed by scientists such as Ivan Pavlov and B. F. Skinner—who were not Christians, but atheists.

 Pavlov is known for developing the practice of “classical conditioning,” in which actions on the part of the test subject (usually an animal) become associated with pleasure or pain administered by the trainer.
 Once an animal has been trained in this way, its human owners can cause it to act in a certain way simply by, for example, ringing a bell.